msp-strath/cs208-logic/pages/contents.md

 12. **Under construction** [Undecidability of the Halting Problem](halting-problem.html).
 One of the foundational results of Computer Science is that there is no program which can reliably tell if another program will halt on a given input.
 This page goes through a formal proof of this fact.

-13. **Under construction** [Metatheory and Gödel's Incompleteness Theorem](metatheory-automation.html).
+13. [Metatheory and Gödel's Incompleteness Theorem](metatheory-automation.html).
 If we as humans can construct proofs, then could we get a computer to do it?
 What are the limits of what we can prove?